 These operating instructions do not provide information on operating the machine or system in which the device is integrated.
-For information about this, refer to the operating instructions of the specific machine.
+For more information, refer to the operating instructions of the specific machine or system.

 1.2 Scope

 These operating instructions serve to incorporate the device into a customer system.
 Instructions are given by stages for all actions required.